goostengine/goost-docs/development/general_principles.rst

 General principles
 ==================

+.. _doc_goost_development_philosophy:

 Development philosophy
 ----------------------

 As of now, Goost tries to follow some of the philosophical principles when it comes to the development itself.
 This page is continuously updated to convey the current development approach.

+Because Goost's development depends on Godot's development decisions, we advise you to read :ref:`doc_godot_development_philosophy` as well.
+Everything that goes below describe the difference between Goost and Godot development philosophies.

 If something should be in Godot, let it be in Godot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~